Igigog/anomaly-modding-book/src/modding-tools/modding-tools.md

 ## Models

-- [OGF Editor](https://github.com/mortany/OGF-tool) - Tool for working with ogf format
+- [OGF Editor](https://github.com/mortany/OGF-tool) - Tool for working with .ogf format
-- [OGF Editor by Valerok](https://github.com/VaIeroK/OGF-tool) - Tool for working with .ogf and .dm format
+- [OGF Editor by Valerok](https://github.com/VaIeroK/OGF-tool) - Tool for working with .ogf and [.dm](../main-folders-and-files/file-formats/dm.md) format
   - [More](ogf-editor-by-valerok.md)

 - [MeshToolz](https://github.com/gunslingermod/MeshToolz) - Swiss knife for low-level editing of OGF models.
 Want to copy a piece of one model to another?
 Easy.
 Change texture paths and bindings?
 No problem.
 Move and scale an item by snapping it to another bone?
 No problem.
 Can work both interactively and in script processing mode.
   - [Scripts For MeshToolz](https://github.com/gunslingermod/additional_scopes)

-- [OGFViewer](https://github.com/mrnotbadguy/OGFViewer) - legacy model viewer for [.ogf](../main-folders-and-files/file-formats/README.md) format.
+- [OGFViewer](https://github.com/mrnotbadguy/OGFViewer) - legacy model viewer for .ogf format.

 - [ObjectParamsCopier](https://sharedby.blomp.com/BJRQn8) -  Allows you to quickly copy surface settings with the same name from one object file to another